Connect with us

 Likoni Floating Bridge, which connects Liwatoni and Ras Bofu, Mombasa Island to Likoni mainland, is set for demolition due to congestion at the Mombasa port.

-The 824-metre bridge constructed in 2020 by China Road and Bridge Corporation to boost compliance of Covid-19 protocols at the Likoni Channel was to be dismantled in 2025, once the proposed Mombasa Gate Bridge – currently at design stage – becomes operational.
+The 824-metre bridge constructed in 2020 by China Road and Bridge Corporation to boost compliance with Covid-19 protocols at the Likoni Channel was to be dismantled in 2025, once the proposed Mombasa Gate Bridge – currently in the design stage – becomes operational.

 However, the government now intends to expedite the dismantling of the facility in response to complaints from the Kenya Ports Authority (KPA) that it is causing delays for ships entering or leaving the port.